 Archways are another popular choice, especially with rose gardens and grapevines and make excellent focal points and/or seating areas.

-Wall Climbers are great if you have a large amount of space against the wall of your home and/or garage.
+Wall Climbers are a great garden trellis if you have a large amount of space against the wall of your home and/or garage.
 Available in standard panels, including expanding panels, and fans, these can create a beautiful effect.

 Freestanding allows you to have your plants rising up from planters or raised beds, without the support of a wall.
 This is ideal for creating boundaries.